abdulrabbanisyed/Customer-Spend-Forecasting-Data-Driven-Insights-for-Ecommerce-Growth/README.md

 This repository contains a Jupyter notebook that performs linear regression analysis on an E-commerce dataset predicting the valued customers who will most likely buy premium/ yearly subscription.

+## Business Relevant Insights

+- **Customer Engagement:** Higher engagement on the app and website correlates with increased spending.
+This insight can drive investment in enhancing user experience on these platforms.
+- **Membership Length:** Longer membership is associated with higher yearly spending, suggesting retention strategies can boost revenue.
+-**Targeted Marketing:** Identifying high-value customer segments helps tailor marketing efforts and promotions to maximize ROI.

 ## Skills and Tools Used

 - **Programming Language:** Python